EarthAsylum/myAwesomePlugin/myAwesomeNamespace/Extensions/myAwesomePlugin_registration/myAwesomePlugin_registration.readme.md

         }
     }

+Note:

+If your primary plugin file name is not the same as the product id, edit your `myAwesomePlugin.interface.tpl` file and change the `SOFTWARE_REGISTRY_FILENAME` constant.

+        const SOFTWARE_REGISTRY_FILENAME    = 'myPluginName';

 **For Other File Based Projects**

-The `scheduleRegistryRefresh()` method in myAwesomePlugin_registration.filebased.trait.php is called to schedule the next registration refresh.
+The `scheduleRegistryRefresh()` method in `myAwesomePlugin_registration.filebased.trait.php` is called to schedule the next registration refresh.
 This method can be modified to schedule a cron event to execute the refresh at a future time.
 The scheduled event may run `myAwesomePlugin_registration.refresh.php <registrationKeyValue>` from the command line to refresh the registration.

 When left as is, the `checkRegistryRefreshEvent()` method uses the key file to check for a needed registration refresh.